codacy/docs/docs/repositories-configure/configuring-code-patterns.md

     !!! tip
         -   To enable a group of code patterns, use the filter to select the relevant group of patterns and click the checkbox in the header of the patterns list.

-        -   Codacy displays the tag **New** for one month next to the name of newly added code patterns.<!-- TODO ALA-1104 confirm this is still valid -->
+        -   Codacy displays the tag **New** for one month next to the name of newly added code patterns.

     ![Configuring code patterns](images/code-patterns-configure.png)